Last Updated: December 12, 2024

 Career

 Kevin has participated in the Asian Tour, the European Tour, and the PGA Tour.
 After winning the Volvo Masters of Asia in 2002, Kevin acquired his PGA Tour card in 2004.
-One year later, he had recorded second-place finishes at the FBR Open and the Chrysler Classic of Tucson.
+One year later, he recorded second-place finishes at the FBR Open and the Chrysler Classic of Tucson.
 Unfortunately, he suffered a hand injury in 2006, causing him to miss six months of the season that year.
 After bouncing back on The Nationwide Tour with a win at the Mark Christopher Charity Classic, Na played extensively on the PGA Tour in 2007 thanks to a medical extension.
 He eventually finished fourth at the Verizon Heritage.
 In 2008, he recorded two more fourth-place finishes at the FBR Open and Hawaii's Sony Open.

 A third-place victory followed at the 2009 Players Championship, and he repeated the feat at the FBR Open that year.
 In 2009, he also recorded fifth-place finishes at the Sony Open, the Mayakoba Golf Classic, and the Reno-Tahoe Open.
-This gave him a ranking of 19th on the money list, and it also ensured his entry to the Masters Tournament and the US open – a first for Na's career.
+This gave him a ranking of 19th on the money list, and it also ensured his entry to the Masters Tournament and the US Open – a first for Na's career.
 In 2010, Kevin placed second at the Arnold Palmer Invitational and third at the BMW Championship, eventually earning a ranking of 37th in terms of season earnings.
 Next year, he narrowly missed out on winning his first PGA Tour title at the Northern Trust Open.
 Although he entered the final round just one stroke behind Aaron Baddeley, four bogeys made victory impossible.
 He did record a respectable third-place finish, however.

 Kevin Na Net Worth